HSA warns public against buying, using 3 health products

 Shen qi dan bai nian cao yao was consumed by a woman in her 70s who obtained the product from a friend who had bought it for her in Malaysia.
 She experienced chest discomfort after taking the pills.

-The HSA conducted tests and again found dexamethasone, as well as painkillers meloxicam and tramado in it.

-Freaky Fitz, which is sold on several local online platforms like Shopee, Carousell, Lazada and Qoo10, was found to be unsafe after a member of the public lodged a complaint with the HSA.
+Freaky Fitz, which is sold on several local online platforms such as Shopee, Carousell, Lazada and Qoo10, was found to be unsafe after a member of the public lodged a complaint with the HSA.

 Its label carries a Good Manufacturing Practice logo that is falsified, misleading consumers into believing that the product is safe and manufactured with high quality standards, the HSA said.

-The HSA is working with the online shopping sites to remove the product.
+The authority is working with the online shopping sites to remove the product.

-The agency also advised consumers to be wary of health products that promise or produce quick and miraculous effects or carry exaggerated claims, as well as to avoid buying health products from unfamiliar sources and be cautious when buying such products online.
+The HSA also advised consumers to be wary of health products that "promise or produce quick and miraculous effects or carry exaggerated claims", as well as to avoid buying health products from unfamiliar sources and be cautious when buying such products online.

 Those selling or supplying the products must stop immediately, as it is illegal to sell health products containing potent medicinal ingredients or banned substances.